Foundation / Corporation

 - Multi-media coverage of the winning teachers and schools via the Penguin Random House website, press releases, and newsletters

-Full-time or part-time teachers in USA public schools, who teach in grades K-12, are eligible to apply.
+Full-time or part-time K-12 teachers in USA public schools are eligible to apply.

 Teachers at private and parochial schools are not eligible.

-Submit nominations by September 15, 2017.
-Winners will be notified via email by October 2, 2017 and will be announced at the NCTE Conference on November 16, 2017.
+Winners will be notified via email by September 15, 2018 and announced at the NCTE Conference on November 15, 2018.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.